askui/askui/docs/docs/general/02-Getting Started/write-your-first-automation.md

 You should now see the automation suite being executed inside the shell and the following things happening on your main display:

-1. **Line 6**: Show an interactive annotated version of your main display with red bounding boxes around the annotated elements.
+1. **Line 6**: Show an interactively annotated version of your main display with red bounding boxes around the annotated elements.
 When you press `ESC` on your keyboard the automation will resume.

 <details>
   <summary>What is Interactive Annotation?</summary>